THUDM/VisualAgentBench/VAB-WebArena-Lite/README.md

 [WebRL](https://github.com/THUDM/WebRL) is one of the top-performing models on WebArena-Lite.
 It uses a plain text modality as input.
 Additionally, we provide evaluation scripts that support this plain text modality.

+**Before running, remember to read and follow the above environmental setup procedures!**

 ### Evaluation of Finetuned Models

 To run the finetuned model in WebRL setting,  you can run evaluation with the following flags: